leockl/tool-ahead-of-time-ts/README.md

 ## Features 🌟

 - Tool calling support for OpenAI and non-OpenAI models available on:
-  - LangChain.js's ChatOpenAI library (and by extension, OpenAI and non-OpenAI models available on the base OpenAI's library).
+  - LangChain.js's ChatOpenAI class (and by extension, OpenAI and non-OpenAI models available on the base OpenAI's class).
-  - LangChain.js's BaseChatModel library.
+  - LangChain.js's BaseChatModel class.
-  - LangChain.js's ChatBedrockConverse library.
 - This package follows a similar method to LangChain.js's and LangGraph.js's `createReactAgent` method for tool calling, so makes it easy for you to read the syntax. 😊
 - Zero waiting for official support required.
 - More robust than a caffeinated developer at 3 AM. ☕

 ## Quick Start 🚀

-I will show below how to run the tutorials for LangChain.js's ChatOpenAI library (using DeepSeek-R1 671B on OpenRouter), LangChain.js's BaseChatModel library (using DeepSeek-R1 671B on Microsoft Azure), LangChain.js's ChatOpenAI library (using QwQ-32B on OpenRouter) and LangChain.js's ChatBedrockConverse library (using DeepSeek-R1 671B on Amazon Bedrock) in this repo which uses the `taot-ts` package:
+I will show below how to run the tutorials for LangChain.js's ChatOpenAI class (using DeepSeek-R1 671B on OpenRouter), LangChain.js's BaseChatModel class (using DeepSeek-R1 671B on Microsoft Azure) and LangChain.js's ChatOpenAI class (using QwQ-32B on OpenRouter) in this repo which uses the `taot-ts` package:

-### 1. LangChain.js's ChatOpenAI library (using DeepSeek-R1 671B on OpenRouter)
+### 1. LangChain.js's ChatOpenAI class (using DeepSeek-R1 671B on OpenRouter)

 First, create an empty "tutorial" folder and an empty "ChatOpenAI" sub-folder in your local device.
 Then copy the "taotTutorialChatOpenAI.js" and ".env" files (under the "tutorial" folder and "ChatOpenAI" sub-folder in this repo) into your empty "ChatOpenAI" sub-folder in your local device.
 Note you will need to enter your own API key into the ".env" file.